SeifEldenOsama/SeifEldenOsama/README.md

 ---

-💼 Experience
+## 💼 Experience

-CodeAlpha – Machine Learning Intern
+**CodeAlpha – Machine Learning Intern**
-– Built a Credit Scoring Model to predict creditworthiness using Logistic Regression, Decision Trees, and Random Forest, with metrics such as Precision, Recall, and ROC-AUC.
+- Built a Credit Scoring Model to predict creditworthiness using Logistic Regression, Decision Trees, and Random Forest, with metrics such as Precision, Recall, and ROC-AUC.
-– Developed an Emotion Recognition System using deep learning (CNN, RNN, LSTM) and MFCC feature extraction on datasets like RAVDESS and TESS.
+- Developed an Emotion Recognition System using deep learning (CNN, RNN, LSTM) and MFCC feature extraction on datasets like RAVDESS and TESS.
-– Implemented Handwritten Character Recognition with CNNs on MNIST/EMNIST datasets, extendable to word-level recognition.
+- Implemented Handwritten Character Recognition with CNNs on MNIST/EMNIST datasets, extendable to word-level recognition.
-– Created Disease Prediction Models with SVM, Random Forest, Logistic Regression, and XGBoost on structured medical datasets (diabetes, heart disease, breast cancer).
+- Created Disease Prediction Models with SVM, Random Forest, Logistic Regression, and XGBoost on structured medical datasets (diabetes, heart disease, breast cancer).

-CodeAlpha – Python Programming Intern
+**CodeAlpha – Python Programming Intern**
-– Designed a Hangman Game with randomized words and limited attempts.
+- Designed a Hangman Game with randomized words and limited attempts.
-– Built a Stock Portfolio Tracker using dictionaries and file handling to calculate investments.
+- Built a Stock Portfolio Tracker using dictionaries and file handling to calculate investments.
-– Automated repetitive tasks such as moving files, extracting emails, and scraping webpage titles.
+- Automated repetitive tasks such as moving files, extracting emails, and scraping webpage titles.
-– Developed a Rule-Based Chatbot with predefined conversational replies.
+- Developed a Rule-Based Chatbot with predefined conversational replies.

 ## 🎓 Certifications